 1. Putting You in Controlled Life-like Situations

 According to the Global Employability University Survey, leadership skills continue to be a top priority of employers.
-This can be further broken down into people management, problem solving, high emotional intelligence, and capability to coordinate with your team members.
+This can be further broken down into people management, problem-solving, high emotional intelligence, and the capability to coordinate with your team members.

 Schooling helps in developing each of these skills, and hence leadership by extension.
 How?
 By putting its students in a controlled yet life-like situation.
 Most schools and universities require students to work in a group to solve problems.